tsnow0/tsnow0/README.md

 ## Hi there, I'm Tori 👋
 My favorite thing about my job is the diversity of projects I get to work on.
 I also enjoy being able to take a project start to finish, from ETL to visualization and everything in between.
-You can see a few of those projects in my Project Examples repo here: [Portfolio-Examples](https://github.com/tsnow0/Project-Examples)
+You can see a few of those projects in my Portfolio repo here: [Portfolio-Examples](https://github.com/tsnow0/Project-Examples)

 💼 or view my portfolio: [Notion Portfolio](https://torisnow.notion.site/portfolio)